 OEFC has agreed to provide OPG financing for new generation project development in the form of 10-year and 30-year notes on commercial terms and conditions.
-These agreements provide for up to \$1.6 billion in loans for the Niagara tunnel project and up to \$700 million in support of OPG's investment in the Lower Mattagami project.
-Under these agreements, \$1,045 million has been advanced for the Niagara Tunnel project and there are no outstanding borrowings for the Lower Mattagami project.
+OEFC agreed to provide for up to \$1.6 billion in loans for the Niagara tunnel project and is providing up to \$700 million in support of OPG's investment in the Lower Mattagami project.
+Under these agreements, \$1,065 million was advanced for the Niagara Tunnel project, with no additional borrowing under that facility expected.
+There has been no borrowing to-date by OPG from OEFC for the Lower Mattagami project.